 Video compression, or encoding, is a complicated subject.
 In brief, digital video files are large.
 They must be reduced in size to send over the internet.
 This is called compression.
 The most common compression standard (or codec) today is H.264.
 However, new methods like H.265 are becoming more common.

 Whichever codec you use, you will need to choose the correct settings for video resolution, frame rate, bit rate, and audio compression settings.
 The settings you choose here depend on what you’re broadcasting, your internet upload speed, and other factors.
-For a comprehensive review of these issues, we recommend you set aside 15 minutes and read these two articles:
+For a comprehensive review of these issues, we recommend you set aside 15 minutes and read this article:

 Streaming service provider